 Feedback seems extremely powerful.
 It is ‘among the most common features of successful teaching and learning’ with an average effect size of 0.79, ‘twice the average effect of all other schooling effects’ (Hattie, 2012).
 Such meta-analyses are problematic (Wiliam, 2016) and more recent reviews have offered lower effect sizes, but the overall picture is clear: ‘Good feedback can significantly improve learning processes and outcomes’ (Shute, 2008).
 Anders Ericsson emphasises the importance of feedback and guided improvement in his work on expert performance: ‘Deliberate practice involves feedback and modification of efforts in response to that feedback’ (Ericsson and Pool, 2016).

 Providing effective feedback is problematic, however.
 ‘While feedback is among the most powerful moderators of learning, its effects are among the most variable’ (Hattie, 2012: p.115).
 Providing feedback successfully is a real challenge: ‘Get it wrong, and students give up, reject the feedback, or choose an easier goal’ (Wiliam, 2011).
-This is illustrated most vividly in Kluger and DeNisi’s meta-analysis (Kluger and DeNisi, 1996), which found that studies of feedback showed an average effect size of 0.41, but that more than 38 per cent had negative effects.
+This is illustrated most vividly in Kluger and DeNisi’s A quantitative study design used to systematically assess the results of multiple studies in order to draw conclusions about that body of research More (Kluger and DeNisi, 1996), which found that studies of feedback showed an average effect size of 0.41, but that more than 38 per cent had negative effects.

 Providing effective feedback to individual students is problematic for practical reasons too.
 Marking is the most common way to provide individual feedback, but there is limited evidence of its effectiveness (Elliott et al., 2016) and it takes an inordinate amount of teachers’ time (Gibson et al., 2015).
 We may limit our marking in favour of verbal feedback, but reaching every student and giving clear verbal feedback may prove challenging during busy lessons.
 Once we’ve assessed students’ work, there are different ways in which we can guide improvement without giving individual feedback.